Bobby Brown Jr. has died at 28, reports say

 TMZ first reported the news, citing a source close to the family who said foul play was not suspected.

+Bobby Jr. was following a musical path like his father, judging from his Instagram account.
+The last song he teased on social media was titled “Say Something.”

 Bobby Jr.’s death comes more than five years after the death of half-sister Bobbi Kristina Brown.
-She was found face-down and unresponsive in a bathtub in January 2015 in a suburban Atlanta townhome.
-After months in a coma, she died in hospice care July 26.
+She was found face-down and unresponsive in a bathtub in January, 2015 in a suburban Atlanta townhome.
+After months in a coma, she died in hospice care July 26 of that year.

 Bobbi Kristina Brown’s body was transported to New Jersey to be buried next to her mother’s at a cemetery in Westfield.